Jdajuste/Jdajuste/README.md

 CompTIA Security+ CE

 ## 🎮 Beyond Tech
-When I'm not immersed in technology and security, you can find me:
+In my off time you can find me:

 Playing basketball